-As a personal injury lawyer who handles car accident cases, I hear a lot of things about car accidents and what to do after them—some true, but many more that are completely false.
+As a car accident attorney, I hear a lot of things about car accidents and what to do after them—some true, but many more that are completely false.
 This is a list of the top 5 car accident myths that I routinely hear and what the actual truth is:

 - If, at the scene, you think you are uninjured, then you can’t later sue if you are actually injured.

 Many injuries take hours, days, weeks, or in the case of many brain injuries, even months or years to manifest.
 Just because you told the police officer at the scene of the crash that you did not need an ambulance, that does not prevent you from making an injury claim.
 Also, many people choose not to have an ambulance come and take them to the hospital because they are worried about the cost.
 As you later experience true pain from the wreck, you may still be able to bring a successful lawsuit.